Bdmilken/Multiplication_Bingo/README.md

 # Multiplication Bingo

-This repository contains a simple script that generates and displays a Bingo board in the console and a small Flask web app that shows a 12x12 grid.
+This repository contains a command-line script that prints an empty 12x12 grid with row and column labels and a small Flask web app that displays the same blank grid in the browser.
 The web page also generates a random number between 1 and 144 each time you click the "Next Number" button.

 ## Command-line usage